 Place in the fridge for at least 10-15 minutes.

 Add all the toppings you wish (nut butter, berries, cacao nibs).
 Hummus and veggies: The hummus is a good source of protein, fibre and fat and having it with veggies like celery and cucumber are a great option.
 You can also serve it with some crackers, provided they are made with real food ingredients, contain fibre and protein.
 I like Mary’s crackers as an option.

 Coconut Fat Bombs: I am obsessed with these fat bombs and make them all the time.
 You can sub the coconut butter for oil, I have in the past, but this will change the flavour and I much prefer coconut butter.

-Pumpkin Chocolate Chip Energy Balls: These are pretty quick to prepare and having them in the fridge ready to go is also hella convenient.
+Pumpkin Chocolate Chip Energy Balls: These pumpkin balls are one of my fave easy healthy snack ideas and are quick to prepare.
+Having them in the fridge ready to go is also hella convenient.
 Although these have dates in them, those dates are also a good source of fibre so they should help with keeping your blood sugar stable.
 Plus the oats in them also will provide you with some complex carbs, additional fibre and manganese (an important mineral).
 Hard boiled egg: Not the most exciting, but eggs are pretty much the perfect food, nutrition wise.
 They contain protein, healthy fat and vitamins and minerals.
 You can easily have hard boiled eggs on hand for a snack.
 Make it a little more exciting by adding some hot sauce, spices or have a soft boiled egg with some crackers.

 Do you find yourself snacking throughout the day?
 If so, try and keep a log of what you are eating and feel free to send it my way and I’ll look to see if you can add or change things up.